Eric’s Promise.

 Eric was a Senior at Marian High School when he died suddenly in a single car accident on Valentine’s Day 2002.
-The night before he died, my Mom was with him, sitting on his bed watching him clean his room.
+The night before he died (Ash Wednesday), my Mom was with him, sitting on his bed watching him clean his room.
 This was the night that Eric expressed his heart to my Mom, about his life change, which was spurned by Lent 2002.

 My Mom also wrote about this very night for his eulogy and it was read at his Funeral.

 A month after Eric died our family was invited to Marian High School for a memorial service to honor him.
-During the offertory hundreds of bags of gently used material goods were brought to the altar.
+(Photo Attached of Marian High School’s Holy Move – Blessed Mother Mary – Ignite) During the offertory hundreds of bags of gently used material goods were brought to the altar.
 It was the most beautiful thing I had ever seen.
 To know my brother is loved is all I ever want.
-My every breath, just the same as my Mother’s, is to make sure that his legacy lives on but not in our own selfish ways.
+My every breath is to make sure that his legacy lives on but not in our own selfish ways.
 We are to unite.
-We are to be the salt.
-We are to be the light.
-We are to walk in this and by faith.
-We are to spread the power of our Risen Lord, Jesus Christ but in our actions, not just spoken beliefs.
+We are to be The Salt.
+We are to be The Light.
+We are to spread the power of our Risen Lord, Jesus Christ but in our actions, not just by spoken beliefs.
+If you turn someone away, you turn away Christ.

 ALL ARE WELCOME.

 At one point in time I was coordinating 60 businesses, churches, schools and organizations for Eric’s Promise on behalf of St. Vincent de Paul Society in St. Joseph County, Indiana.
 My Mother and I were speaking to schools, the news and anyone that invited us.
-We have received so much support from all over the world but most importantly we know Eric’s Spirit in Christ is alive and we are keeping our eyes on this Mission.
+We have received so much support from all over the world but most importantly we know Eric’s Spirit in Christ is alive and I am keeping my eyes on this Mission.

 My Mother was a missionary, as am I. Before Saint Mother Teresa died, my Mom had a chance to meet her in Calcutta, (while on a mission trip for nursing) and in that Holy Moment, a ripple beyond measure and words was born.
 This was in the mid 1990’s.

 The year Eric died (2002) my Mother went to Medjugorje and saw the Host beating in the Sun.
-She knew then that her Mission with Eric’s Promise was to continue.
+She knew then that her Mission with Eric’s Promise was to continue, that it was God’s doing.
 She took the steps and leaps needed, that God planted within her to make sure that the world not only continues Eric’s Promise but understands what it means to live for others.
 In the last handful of years, my Mother and I joined forces in a new way.
 She passed on the torch to me at my 40th birthday, in this same Spirit and we have continued to grow in the Power of God and the ways of the Holy Spirit.

 Other Acts of Faith from Eric before he died: